tomeshnet/prototype-cjdns-pi/docs/FAQ.md

 ```
 ## Wireless

-**Q:** Why do my Meshpoint/AdHoc nodes Release v0.3 or lower no longer mesh with V0.4 or higher?
+**Q:** Why do my MeshPoint/AdHoc nodes on v0.3 or lower no longer mesh with v0.4 or higher?

 **A:** We dropped the band width of MeshPoint and AdHoc to 20MHz from 40MHz.
 This should provider a bit better responsivness in urban environments.
 Unfortunatlry the 20MHz and 40MHz bands do not work together.